-Keith Chambers has conducted over 100 performances of 40 different operas for companies including The Dallas Opera, Amarillo Opera, Shreveport Opera, Asheville Lyric Opera, First Coast Opera, American Lyric Theater, Manhattan Opera Studio, Moores Opera Center, The Living Opera, Martha Cardona Opera, Opera in the Ozarks, and American Opera Projects.
+Keith Chambers has conducted over 150 performances of nearly 50 different operas for companies including The Dallas Opera, Amarillo Opera, Shreveport Opera, Asheville Lyric Opera, First Coast Opera, American Lyric Theater, Manhattan Opera Studio, Moores Opera Center, The Living Opera, Martha Cardona Opera, Opera in the Ozarks, and American Opera Projects.
 He has served as Cover Conductor for over 40 different operas and has assisted noted conductors including Emmanuel Villaume, Patrick Summers, Willie Anthony Waters, and Riccardo Frizza, among others.
 He is currently the Principal Guest Conductor of Manhattan Opera Studio and the Founder & Artistic Director of New Amsterdam Opera.

 A strong relationship with The Dallas Opera has provided Mr. Chambers with the opportunity to conduct The Dallas Opera Family Concerts and student performances of The Elixir of Love.
 He recently led Un giorno di regno for the Seattle Opera Young Artist Program and has conducted for Amarillo Opera (Tosca), Manhattan Opera Studio (Radamisto,Hänsel & Gretel, Le nozze di Figaro), American Opera Projects (Nora, in the Great Outdoors), Martha Cardona Opera (Tosca, Gianni Schicchi, Cavalleria rusticana), Sugar Land Opera (The Impresario, The Station), New York Lyric Opera (Cendrillon, Le nozze di Figaro, Pagliacci, Rigoletto, Hansel & Gretel), Opera in the Ozarks (Don Giovanni, L’elisir d’amore), and Halifax Summer Opera (Giulio Cesare).
 For Asheville Lyric Opera, he has conducted performances of Man of La Mancha and Roméo et Juliette, of which the Asheville Citizen-Times wrote that “it is easy to see why the conductor Keith Chambers is in demand.”

-Most recently, he conducted Werther for Martha Cardona Opera at Merkin Hall, and he made his Carnegie Hall debut conducting Die Zauberflöte and has appeared with Crested Butte Music Festival (Rigoletto), Toledo Opera (Cavalleria rusticana, Rigoletto, Falstaff, Ariadne auf Naxos), Opera Saratoga (Gala performance of Tosca), Seattle Opera YAP (Ariadne auf Naxos), Permian Basin Opera, and Connecticut Opera.
+In past seasons, he conducted Werther for Martha Cardona Opera at Merkin Hall, and he made his Carnegie Hall debut conducting Die Zauberflöte and has appeared with Crested Butte Music Festival (Rigoletto), Toledo Opera (Cavalleria rusticana, Rigoletto, Falstaff, Ariadne auf Naxos), Opera Saratoga (Gala performance of Tosca), Seattle Opera YAP (Ariadne auf Naxos), Permian Basin Opera, and Connecticut Opera.

 For New Amsterdam Opera, he has conducted the inaugural performance of the company with Beethoven's Fidelio.
 Mr. Chambers conducted Verdi's La forza del destino, of which Parterre.com wrote "Keith Chambers, the company’s director, is also its conductor...the intensity of the overture proved contagious and the ensembles held together nicely.
 His choices of snips to make to keep the running time below four hours escaped the vigilance of all but the pedantic; the result flowed most impressively.
 His taste in scores to revive and singers to perform them is exceptional.
 With the loss of OONY, he fills a niche.
 I hope word spreads of his success and that other such occasions result."